Welcome to FaceForward

 In this article, we'll take a chronological journey through the tretinoin purge process and some best practices to get through it.
-It's all in the pursuit of great, long-lasting results on the other side, and with an effective wrinkle-buster like tretinoin, it's worth it.
+It's all in the pursuit of great, long-lasting results on the other side, and with an effective wrinkle- and acne-buster like tretinoin, it's worth it.

 Tretinoin is a retinoid, a class of molecules that are all a form of vitamin A, synthetic or naturally occurring.
 They all do roughly the same thing, but they each work a little differently, and some better than others.

 “What about retinol?” you’re saying, “Isn’t that a retinoid?”